Pepe Jeans

 • There’s no evidence it traces any animal-derived materials to the first production stage.

-Based on all publicly available information we’ve reviewed, we rate Pepe Jeans “We Avoid” overall.
+Based on all publicly available information we’ve reviewed, we rate Pepe Jeans “Not Good Enough” overall.